Welcome to El Segundo Unified School District. Registration requirements and procedures are detailed below.

 New Student Registration Procedures of El Segundo Residents:

-- 2014-2015 school year - Registration dates (TBD) at which time you will follows the steps below -
+- 2014-2015 school year - Register during the applicable dates by following the steps listed below -

 Visit the Educational Services Department located at 641 Sheldon Street, Monday through Friday, between the hours of 8:00 a.m. – 2:00 p.m. to show proof of residency.

-Homeowners must provide a grant deed to the resident property and property tax receipts indicating the name of student’s parent/guardian as owner of the property.
-You must provide an original copy of a current gas, electric, telephone, or cable bill containing the name of the student’s parent/guardian.
-They must also provide a current driver’s license or state ID card for photo identification only.
+Homeowners must provide a grant deed to the resident property AND the most recent property tax payment receipt indicating the name of student’s parent/guardian as owner of the property.
+You must provide an original copy of a current gas, electric, telephone/cell, water OR cable bill reflecting the name of the student’s parent/guardian that has been mailed to the home address.
+You must also provide a current driver’s license or state ID card for photo identification purposes only.

-Renters must provide the original lease/rental agreement and current payment receipts including the names of all residents who reside at said property, as well as the name and phone number of the property manager.
+- Renters must provide the original lease/rental agreement AND current payment receipts including the names of all residents who reside at said property, as well as the name and phone number of the property manager.
 ESUSD may contact the management company to verify residency and to require the management company to provide evidence of ownership of the property.
 In the event the rental property is not owned/operated by a management company/corporation, the owner of the property will sign a Declaration under Penalty of Perjury indicating ownership of the property and validity of the lease.
-You must provide an original copy of a current gas, electric, telephone, or cable bill containing the name of the student’s parent/guardian.
-In addition, you must also provide a current driver’s license or state ID card for photo identification only.
+You must provide an original copy of a current gas, electric, telephone/cell, water OR cable bill reflecting the name of the student’s parent/guardian that has been mailed to the home address.
+In addition, you must also provide a current driver’s license or state ID card for photo identification purposes only.

-If your child is receiving Special Education services, please provide a copy of the most recent IEP and all current assessments to the district office at the time of residency verification.
+If your child is receiving Special Education services including, but not limited to academic, social-emotional, speech therapy, occupational therapy, physical therapy, adapted physical education, etc., please be prepared to provide a copy of the most recent IEP and all current assessment reports at the time of residency verification.

 Step 2 (Grades K-12):

-Once your residency has been verified you will complete an enrollment packet (Permit to Register form and a Home Language Survey) which will then be taken to the appropriate school immediately or held until the individual school site registration begins for the 2014-2015 school year (dates to be announced).
-In addition to the enrollment packet, you must bring the following documentation to the school site:
+Once your residency has been verified you will complete an enrollment packet (Permit to Register form and a Home Language Survey) which will then be taken to the appropriate school immediately or held until the individual school site registration begins for the upcoming school year.
+In addition, you must bring the following documentation for each child you are registering:

 · Birth Certificate